microsoft/BotFramework-Composer/docs/concept-language-genereation-draft.md

 - Strucutred template (this is new and read more [here](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/master-4.6/experimental/language-generation/docs/structured-response-template.md))

 ### Anatomy of a template
-An LG template usuaslly consists of a name of the template defined using "#" and one of the following parts:
+A template usuaslly consists of two parts:
+- name of the template, which is defined using "#" AND
-- a list of one-of variation text values defined using "-"
+- a list of one-of variation text values defined using "-" OR
 - a collection of conditions, each with a
   - condition expression which is expressed using the [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) and
-  - List of one-of variation text values per condition
+  - List of one-of variation text values per condition OR
 - a structure that contains
   - Structure-name
   - Properties

-Below is an example of a simple `.lg` template with one-of variation text values.
+Below is an example of a simple [`.lg` template](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation) with one-of variation text values.

      > this is a comment
      # nameTemplate